How to Manage COVID-19 Waste

 • Stay home when you’re sick

 Another great reference is this tutorial and poster by the CDC on proper hand washing.
-According to the CDC, soap and water is better to use than hand sanitizer.
+According to the CDC, soap and water are better to use than hand sanitizer.
 However, if using a hand sanitizer, make sure it has at least 60% alcohol in it.

 Disinfectant with the Right Disinfectant